Essential dimension via prismatic cohomology: Introduction

 The paper is organized as follows.
 In \S 2.1 we review the results we need from prismatic and crystalline cohomology.
 In \S 2.2 we prove Theorem \ref{ithm:nonzerorestrict} and its variants, and in \S 2.3 we apply this to characteristic classes to deduce lower bounds on $p$-essential dimension.
 Throughout \S 2 we work with schemes or formal schemes equipped with a normal crossings divisor, and we consider coverings of the complement.
 This greater level of generality is needed for the applications in \S 3.
 In \S 3.1, we carry out an analysis of the mod $p$ cohomology of (generalized) finite Heisenberg groups.
 This is used in \S 3.2 to apply our results on characteristic classes to torus embeddings over abelian varieties, by verifying the surjectivity assumption in Theorem \ref{ithm:Gcover} (or more precisely its logarithmic analogue) in this case.
 Most of \S 3.2 is actually concerned with a variant of Theorem \ref{ithm:nonzerorestrict} for torus embeddings over an abelian scheme, where we restrict not just to Zariski opens, but to analytic neighborhoods of the boundary.
 This is then applied in \S 3.3 to obtain our results on the $p$-essential dimension of congruence covers: the analytic neighborhoods map to our locally symmetric varieties and we can restrict the congruence covers to them.

-{\bf Acknowledgments.} We thank Dave Benson, H\'el\`ene Esnault, Keerthi Madapusi Pera, Alexander Petrov, Gopal Prasad and Chris Rogers for useful discussions and suggestions.
-We thank Patrick Brosnan, Najmuddin Fakhruddin and Peter Scholze for helpful comments on a draft.
+{\bf Acknowledgments.} We thank Dave Benson, Bhargav Bhatt, H\'el\`ene Esnault, Keerthi Madapusi Pera, Alexander Petrov, Mihnea Popa, Gopal Prasad and Chris Rogers for useful discussions and suggestions.
+We thank Patrick Brosnan, Najmuddin Fakhruddin, Federico Scavia and Peter Scholze for helpful comments on a draft.
+We thank the anonymous referees for numerous helpful comments and suggestions.